-Note: The airflow chart on the door of the unit is for use with the filters that come with the unit.
-If other filters are used, in-duct measurements of airflow may be made using pitot tube, airflow probes, or hot-wire thermal anemometer as described in later sections.
+Note: The airflow chart on the door of the unit is for use with standard MERV 6 filters.
+If other filters are used, request the chart for the core with the specific filters to be used.
+There is no simple correction to adjust for other filters.
+Otherwise, in-duct measurements of airflow may be made using pitot tube, airflow probes, or hot-wire thermal anemometer as described in later sections.